KOTOR-Community-Portal/mod-builds/mod_builds/faq.md

 ### A:

 Yes, of course.
-Just send me a PM, make a post in the pinned thread, or join the subreddit [Discord](https://discord.gg/kotor) and post in the #tech_support channel—I'll get back to you as soon as I can.
+Just join the KOTOR [Discord](https://discord.gg/kotor) and post in the #tech_support channel—I'll get back to you as soon as I can.
+Alternatively, for a slower but possibly more convenient response, you can reach out on the Nexus Mods page or Steam Guide for the version of the build you're currently using.
 I might not be able to fix your problem, but I can at least try to pinpoint what's happening.

 ## Q: